Copy from dataframes

 import kuzu

-db = kuzu.Database("test_db")conn = kuzu.Connection(db)
+db = kuzu.Database(":memory:")conn = kuzu.Connection(db)

-# Create a Person node table with name as the primary keyconn.execute("CREATE NODE TABLE Person(name STRING PRIMARY KEY, age INT64)")# Enable the `ignore_errors` parameter below to ignore the erroneous rowsconn.execute("COPY Person FROM df (ignore_errors=true)")
+# Create a Person node table with name as the primary keyconn.execute("CREATE NODE TABLE Person(name STRING PRIMARY KEY, age INT64)")# Enable the `ignore_errors` parameter below to ignore the erroneous rowsconn.execute( "COPY Person FROM $dataframe (ignore_errors=true)", {"dataframe": df})

-# Display resultsres = conn.execute("MATCH (p:Person) RETURN p.name, p.age")print(res.get_as_df())
+res = conn.execute("MATCH (p:Person) RETURN p.name, p.age")print(res.get_as_df())

-This is the resulting DataFrame after ignoring errors:
+This is the resulting dataframe after ignoring errors:

 p.name p.age0 Rhea 251 Alice 23